v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

 :numref:`fig-fwt` illustrates the process. :math:`\mathbf{h}_\mathcal{L}` denotes the analysis low-pass filter. :math:`\mathbf{h}_\mathcal{H}` the analysis high pass filter.  :math:`\mathbf{f}_\mathcal{L}` and :math:`\mathbf{f}_\mathcal{H}` the synthesis filer pair. :math:`\downarrow_2` denotes downsampling with a factor of two, :math:`\uparrow_2` means upsampling.
 In machine learning terms, the analysis transform relies on stride two convolutions.
 The synthesis or inverse transform on the right works with stride two transposed convolutions. :math:`\mathbf{H}_{k}` and :math:`\mathbf{F}_{k}` with :math:`k \in [\mathcal{L}, \mathcal{H}]` denote the corresponding convolution operators.

 .. math::
   \mathbf{x}_s * \mathbf{h}_k = \mathbf{c}_{k, s+1}

 with :math:`k \in [\mathcal{L}, \mathcal{H}]` and :math:`s \in \mathbb{N}_0` the set of natural numbers, where :math:`\mathbf{x}_0` is equal to
 the original input signal :math:`\mathbf{x}`.
 At higher scales, the fwt uses the low-pass filtered result as input, :math:`\mathbf{x}_s = \mathbf{c}_{\mathcal{L}, s}` if :math:`s > 0`.
-The dashed arrow indicates that we could continue to expand the fwt tree here.
+The dashed arrow indicates that we could continue to expand the fwt tree here. :py:meth:`ptwt.conv_transform.wavedec` implements this transformation.

-The wpt additionally expands the high-frequency part of the tree.
+The wavelet packet transform (pwt) additionally expands the high-frequency part of the tree.
+The figure below depicts the idea.

 .. _fig-wpt: